cjohansen11/Smokeys-Marketplace/README.md

 ## API Reference - Transactions

 ### List Transactions
-Retruns all transactions for a given user.
+Returns all transactions for a given user.

 ```http
   GET /transactions/